- David Bowie – Blackstar (Columbia Records)

 It’s been a long time since the last Iggy Pop album I liked.
 In fact the last one – Lust For Life – came out in 1977, four months after I was born.
-Collaborating with Josh Homme was a great idea, but the real stroke of brilliance here was revisiting the sound and style of Iggy’s Berlin-era albums (Lust For Life and The Idiot) which they recapture perfectly.
+Collaborating with Josh Homme was a great idea, but the real stroke of brilliance here was revisiting the sound and style of Iggy’s Berlin-era albums (Lust For Life and The Idiot).
 If this is truly Iggy’s last album, then album-closer “Paraguay” will go down as one of the greatest kiss-offs of all time.

 - Exploded View– Exploded View (Sacred Bones)

 A new band, Exploded View’s album is a captivating brew of krautrock/dub/no wave made from first takes and improvisations.
-It’ll have you thinking of Can, Portishead, Silver Apples, but it has a vibe all of its own.
+It’ll have you thinking of Can, Portishead, Silver Apples, but it has its own vibe.
 I’m shocked and disappointed this album didn’t make a bigger splash.
 This is exactly the kind of new band we need right now.

 - Mick Harvey – Delirium Tremens (Mute)

 Mick Harvey’s third album of Serge Gainsbourg covers was great.
-The songs are a bit more obscure than the first two volumes, but they effect they have is no less impactful.
+The songs are a bit more obscure than the first two volumes, but no less impactful.
 Thankfully the fourth volume is scheduled for release in early 2017.

 - Brigid Mae Power– Brigid Mae Power (Tompkins Square)

-Irish singer Brigid Mae Power’s latest has a slow and hymnal quality to it.
+Irish singer Brigid Mae Power’s latest has a slow, hymnal quality to it.
 She’s usually accompanied by one or two instruments, playing a few chords and notes bathed in a heavy organic echo.
-But that’s all you really need to compliment that ethereal voice of hers, which produces the same emotional effect as listening to Slowdive, without sounding anything like them.
+But that’s all you really need to compliment her ethereal voice, which produces the same emotional effect as listening to Slowdive, without sounding anything like them.